 Hint: Giving time to rest will help the rice absorb any remaining liquid at the bottom of the pot.

-You can use long grain brown rice like this basmati brown rice pilaf with fried fish fillet in place of white rice.
-The rule is, brown rice takes a little longer to cook.
+You can use long-grain brown rice like this basmati brown rice pilaf with fried fish fillet in place of white rice.
+The rule is, that brown rice takes a little longer to cook.
 You will need 2 ½ cups water in 1 cup of long-grain brown rice.

 Use chicken stock or vegetable stock for a more rounded taste.